-The days of face-to-face meetings and in person networking, are over (for now at least).
+Selling has shifted irrevocably away from the days of in-person meetings to virtual or hybrid sales environments.
 To succeed in the current sales landscape you must master selling virtually.
 This includes developing new relationships online, leading impressive virtual meetings, collaborating online, and keeping buyers engaged.
 Sellers report that each of these is challenging in our Virtual Selling Skills and Challenges report:

 - 91% of sellers are challenged by gaining buyer's attention and keeping them engaged

 - 88% are challenged by developing relationships with buyers virtually